ExpDevStar/React-todo-list/README.md

 Start with the starter code in script.js.

 Do `npm install` to get and run `http-server`
-(you will need it so that script.js works correctly)
+(you will need it so that script.jsx works correctly)

-##### Create a todo list app:
+#### Create a todo list app:

 ##### Add:
-- a button click handler that takes what is in the input, removes it and `push`es it into the list.
+- a button click handler that takes what is in the input, removes it from the input and `push`es it into the list.
 - write the code that renders the list

 #### Further